The Resonant Drag Instability (RDI): Acoustic Modes: Basic Equations Linear Perturbations

 Above we considered a homogeneous, freely-falling system.
 Another physically relevant case is when the gas is stationary (hydrostatic), which requires a pressure gradient (with $\nabla P_{0} = \rho_{0}\,{\bf g} + \rho_{d,\,0}\,\driftvel/\langle t_{s} \rangle$).
 This will generally involve stratification in other properties as well (e.g.\ gas and dust density), so more broadly we can consider arbitrary stratification of the background quantities $P_{0}$, $\rho_{0}$, $\rho_{d,\,0}$, and $\driftvel$.

 As usual, if we allow such gradients, we must restrict our analysis to spatial scales shorter than the background gradient scale-length $L_{0}$ (e.g.\ $k \gg |\nabla U_{0}|/|U_{0}|\sim 1/L_{0}$, for each variable $U_{0}$), or else a global solution (with appropriate boundary conditions, etc.) is obviously needed.
-Moreover we must also require $\driftvelmag\,t_{s} \ll L_{0}$, or else the timescale for the dust to ``drift through'' the system scale-length is much shorter than the stopping time (and no equilibrium can develop).
+Moreover we must also require $|\driftvel|\,t_{s} \ll L_{0}$, or else the timescale for the dust to ``drift through'' the system scale-length is much shorter than the stopping time (and no equilibrium can develop).
 So our analysis should be considered local in space and time, with these criteria imposing maximum spatial and timescales over which it is applicable (with actual values that are, of course, problem-dependent).
 We discuss these scales with various applications in \S~\ref{sec:breakdown}.

-In App.~\ref{sec:hydrostatic.generalized}, we re-derive our results, for all unstable modes considered in this paper, for hydrostatic systems with arbitrary stratification in $P_{0}$, $\rho_{0}$, $\rho_{d,\,0}$, and $\driftvel$.
-Provided we meet the conditions above required for our derivation to be valid (i.e.\ $k \gg 1/L_{0}$), we show: \begin{itemize} \item{\bf (1):} The existence and qualitative (e.g.\ dimensional, leading-order) scalings of all the instabilities analyzed here in the homogeneous case are un-altered by stratification terms, and the leading-order corrections to both the real and imaginary parts (growth rates and phase velocities) of the relevant modes are fractionally small.
+In App.~\ref{sec:hydrostatic.generalized}, we re-derive our results, for the unstable modes considered in this paper, for hydrostatic systems with arbitrary stratification in $P_{0}$, $\rho_{0}$, $\rho_{d,\,0}$, and $\driftvel$.
+Provided we meet the conditions above required for our derivation to be valid (i.e.\ $k \gg 1/L_{0}$), we argue (at least to lowest order in a local approximation) that : \begin{itemize} \item{\bf (1):} The existence and qualitative (e.g.\ dimensional, leading-order) scalings of all the instabilities analyzed here in the homogeneous case are not altered by stratification terms, and the leading-order corrections to both the real and imaginary parts (growth rates and phase velocities) of the relevant modes are usually expected to be fractionally small.